UbiquityRobotics/learn/doing_more/ls_lidar_setup_noetic.md

 ROS Noetic

-**This tutorial works only with magni_robot branch: noetic-devel**
+**This tutorial works only with magni_robot branch: [noetic-devel](https://github.com/UbiquityRobotics/magni_robot/tree/noetic-devel/)**

 In this document it is described how to set up the LS301 lidar on the Magni.

-It is assumed that the LS lidar is already mounted and the network is setup.
-If this is not the case, please first follow THIS (TODO link) tutorial.
+It is assumed that the LS lidar is already mounted and the network is setup following tutorial [Setting up magni-default lidar](/learn/doing_more/ls_lidar_setup_common.md)

 # Default lidar extrinsics